dontjee/dontjee.github.com/_posts/2012-12-26-querying-azure-table-storage-dynamically-with-techsmith-hyde.md

 tags: []
 ---
 {% include JB/setup %}
 Lately I've been working on [TechSmith Hyde](http://techsmith.github.com/hyde/) a fair bit at work.
-One interesting workflow that Hyde allows you to accomplish is to query records via dynamics.
+One interesting workflow that Hyde allows is interacting with Table Storage via dynamics.
+For example, here is the code to query one row in a table.
 {% highlight csharp %}
     var tableStorage = new AzureTableStorageProvider(storageAccount);
     dynamic result = tableStorage.Get("MyTable", "Partition", "Row");
     Console.WriteLine(result.DynamicStringProperty);
 {% endhighlight %}

-All operations (Add/Insert/Update/Upsert/Delete) are supported with dynamics as well.
+All Table Storage operations (Add/Insert/Update/Upsert/Delete) are supported with dynamics as well.
 {% highlight csharp %}
     dynamic dog = new ExpandoObject();
     dog.Type = "Dog";